Natd/location302/README.md

 location302.GetLink(1, "secret", "http://google.com")
 ```

-or you can build a Location and get a link
+or you can make a Location and get a link

 ```go
 loc := location302.Location{}